In less than two months, we will be heading off on our annual family vacation. We’ve been knee deep in family travel

 This year, our travels will take us back to Southeast Asia.
 But this time, we will be spending three weeks in Indonesia.
 We’ll watch my sister get married in Bali, visit with family and friends in Java, and hang out with orangutans in Sumatra.

-Planning a big family vacation can often seem daunting.
+Family travel planning for a big vacation can often seem daunting.
 There is a lot that goes into the planning, especially if you are going overseas.
 Luckily, after three years of doing this with my family (in addition to the countless trips I’ve taken solo), I have a few tips and suggestions that I can share with all of you.

-Here’s a run down of tasks to do and things to keep in mind as we begin our countdown to a family vacation.
+Here’s a run down of tasks to do and things to keep in mind as we begin our family travel planning countdown to a family vacation.

 Twelve months to go

 In a way, this is my favorite part, as there are countless possibilities.
 The biggest thing to do at this point is to choose your destination.
 There are a number of travel sites out there to help you choose the right place for your family vacation, but I often just ask my husband and kids where they think they might like to go.

 Six months to go